ExcuseLme/JHenTai/README.md

 This fork is customized for personal operational preferences based on the original version, and only provides Android and Windows versions.

 ### New Features

-- Automatic retry after network connection timeout: In poor quality networks, network connection timeouts or data read timeouts often occur.
-This feature automatically retries after such failures.
-Corresponding configuration items: "Number of automatic retries on network connection failure" and "Retry interval" under "Settings Page - Network".
+- Automatic retry after network connection timeout: It will retry automatically when connection times out or data reading fails under poor network conditions.
+Configuration items: 'Settings - Network' > 'Automatic Retry Times for Network Connection Failure' and 'Retry Interval'.
-- Long press the favorite button to unfavorite: On the gallery page, if the gallery is already favorited, long pressing the favorite button will unfavorite it.
+- Long press the favorite button to unfavorite: On the gallery details page, long press the favorite button to directly unfavorite favorited galleries.
-- Long press duration: The duration required for long press events is now configurable.
-Corresponding configuration item: "Long press duration" under "Settings Page - Advanced".
+- Configurable long press trigger duration: The trigger time for all long press operations can now be customized.
+Configuration item: 'Settings - Advanced' > 'Long Press Trigger Duration'.
+- Improved animated image loading performance: GIF/APNG/WebP animated images load and play more smoothly.
+- Streamlined right-click menu: The right-click menus for titles and uploaders on the gallery details page only display native app functions, excluding system and third-party app menu items.
+- Extended automatic language filtering: Language filter settings are automatically applied when selecting text for search on the gallery details page.
+- Semi-transparent back-to-top button: The quick back-to-top button is now semi-transparent to reduce content obstruction.

 ### Optimizations

-- Interrupt incomplete old search when performing a new search: On the search page, while waiting for search results, if you modify the search criteria and trigger a new search, the incomplete old search will be interrupted and the new search will be executed.
+- Faster search response: Modifying search criteria and re-searching while waiting for results on the search page will immediately terminate the ongoing search and start a new one.
+- Local gallery cover fix: The cover image of local gallery lists now correctly displays the first image sorted by name.

 ## Description